traczoskar/currency_calculator_react/README.md

 ### 📝&nbsp; **Description**

-Currency Calculator is a demo project of a currency converter made in **React.js** library.
+Currency Calculator is a currency converter made in **React.js** library.
 After you open the App it will fetch the current rates data from outside API.
 You can easily type in the amount of PLN (polish złoty), choose between many different currencies from API, then just click **"Calculate"** button and the magic will happen.
 My application will give you the result.
 There is also actual time prompt in the upper right corner of the app window and currency exchange current date over the calculate button.

 ### 🚀&nbsp; **[Currency Calculator - App link](https://traczoskar.github.io/currency_calculator_react/)** &nbsp; 👈